 In which I ask why Marvel Comics sets its stories in real cities, while DC creates anonymous every-cities.
-And what this does to us as participants in the narrative.
+And consider what this does to us as participants in the narrative.

 Image Credit: Screenshot from Amazing Spider-Man 2, US Gamer, Amazing Spider-Man 2 Review